KenKundert/inform/doc/index.rst

 general can write to the log file, to the standard output, or to a notifier.
 They can add headers and specify the color of the header and the message.
 They can also continue the previous message or they can terminate the program.
-Each informant each embody a predefined set of these choices.
-In addition, they are affected by options passed to the active informer, which is often used to enable or disable informants based on various verbosity options.
+Each informant embodies a predefined set of these choices.
+In addition, they are affected by options passed to the active informer (described next), which is often used to enable or disable informants based on various verbosity options.

 Controlling Informants